extendify/partner-installer/README.md

 # Company Partnerships

 ## Notice + Installer
-To use, add the following anywhere in your project that makes sense to load dependencies.
+To use, add the following anywhere in your project that makes sense to load dependencies:
 ```php
 $project_name = 'My Project';